 Chronic tension headache is a condition where you have a tension headache on at least 15 days every month for at least three months.
 The cause of chronic tension headache is often not clear.
 A medicine called amitriptyline may help to prevent the headaches from occurring.

-Chronic means persistent; it does not mean severe.
+Chronic means persistent or long-lasting; it does not mean severe.
 The severity of the headaches can vary from mild to severe.
-Because of the persistent nature of the headaches, however, this condition is often quite disabling and distressing, and most patients take preventative medication.
+Because of the persistent nature of the headaches, however, this condition is often quite disabling and distressing, and many patients take preventative medication.

 What causes chronic tension headache?

-Some people get tension headaches if they drink too much caffeine or alcohol, if they don't drink enough water or if they go for a long time between meals and become tired and hungry.
 Occasionally, tension headaches can be caused by poor vision, particularly if reading in low light for long periods.
-Some may be triggered by environmental discomforts such as heat, cold, brightness or wind.
+Some headaches may be triggered by environmental discomforts such as heat, cold, brightness or wind.

-Some research suggests that your genetic make-up may be a factor.
-This means that some people may inherit a tendency to be more prone to develop tension headaches than others when stressed or anxious.
+Some research suggests that genetics may be a factor.
+Some people may inherit a tendency to be more prone to develop tension headaches than others when stressed or anxious.

 Note: medication-overuse headache can be similar to chronic tension headache.

 Medication-overuse headache is caused by taking painkillers (or triptan medicines) too often for tension headaches or migraine attacks.
 See the separate leaflet called Medication-overuse Headache (Medication-induced Headache).